thorsjur/event-planner-itp/eventplanner/rest/README.md

 It should be noted that all api-requests are ran locally even though a rest-server is used.
 This is the consequence of running the server on localhost. ideally the server would be hosted on a remote server, where it could be accesed by anyone with an internet connection.

-In this project, a local api-rest server is sufficient to prove that this application also would work with an remote hosted api-rest server.
+In this project, a local api-rest server is sufficient to prove that this application also would work with a remote hosted api-rest server.

 <br>